Top 250 MoviesMost Popular MoviesTop 250 TV ShowsMost Popular TV ShowsMost Popular Video GamesMost Popular Music VideosMost Popular Podcasts

 • Crazy credits

-In the credits, there is a thank you to Mike's Militia - Athens Branch.
-This does not exist - Michael Moore, during his speaking engagement at Ohio University, to promote his book, "Stupid White Men," screened two versions of the "History of gun control" animated segment, which featured the same animation but different narration.
+In the credits, there is a thank-you to Mike's Militia--Athens Branch.
+This does not exist; during his speaking engagement at Ohio University to promote his book "Stupid White Men", Michael Moore screened two versions of the "History of gun control" animated segment, which featured the same animation but different narration.
 The audience was asked to vote on which of the two versions should be included.
 After choosing a version, Moore claimed he would include Athens, Ohio and the audience in the credits, but wasn't sure what name to give credit to.
-Several suggestions were shouted out and Mike Michigan Militia, Athens, OH branch was finally chosen.
+Several suggestions were shouted out and Mike Michigan Militia, Athens, Ohio branch was finally chosen.

 • Alternate versions